iluwatar/java-design-patterns/identity-map/README.md

 }
 ```

-Now, let's see how the identity map works in our App's main function.
+Now, let's see how the identity map works in our `App`'s `main` function.

 ```java
 public static void main(String[] args) {